hzeller/rpi-rgb-led-matrix/README.md

      (For Americans: that would be ~13 gauge wire for 3 ft and one panel)

    - You might consider using aluminum mounting brackets or bars as part of your power trace solution.
-With 1mm²aluminums' specific resistivity of about 28mΩ/meter, you'd need a cross sectional area of about 4mm² per panel and meter.
+With aluminum of 1mm² specific resistivity of about 28mΩ/meter, you'd need a cross sectional area of about 4mm² per panel and meter.